1.1– Breaking the Ice

-In the next chapter we will look into a few finer details with regard to the ‘Call Option’.
+In the next chapter, we will look into a few finer details with regard to the ‘Call Option’.

-Key takeaways form this chapter
+Key takeaways from this chapter

 - Options are traded in the Indian markets for over 15 years, but the real liquidity was available only since 2006